FIFA 22 feels more focused towards passing than ever. Speed won't be enough to win games these games - but specific tricks might help.

 It takes a few attempts to master but the ball should go one way, while your controlled player rides the challenge.

-This is what's becoming known as 'The Bridge' online.
-When it's perfected, it looks a little like Jadon Sancho leaving David Alaba in a crumpled heap in Der Klassiker, like this:
+This is what's become known as 'The Bridge' online.
+When it's perfected, it looks a little like the Dortmund attacker leaving his Bayern opponent in a crumpled heap in Der Klassiker, like this: